Skip to main content

 There is an exception to this such as in the event of planned or unplanned maintenance, there may be temporary restrictions and interruptions in providing SEPA Instant Credit Transfer as a service to your Account.
 Where maintenance is planned, we will notify you of these periods on our website.

 For any other account types, incoming SEPA Instant Credit Transfer will be credited on business days only.
-See business days and cut-off times.
+For PTSB customers, please see our Business Times and Cut-off page for more details.

 Back to top